HansS/SystemJS-Node-Starter-Template/README.md

 Features
 ----
 * Uses SystemJS for module loading.
-* Bundles Babel transpiler to enable the ES6 features.
+* Bundles the Babel transpiler to enable the ES6 features.

 Getting Started
 ----

 Assuming that you already have installed Node.js (and Git, of course).

-Clone this repository
+Clone this repository:

     git clone https://github.com/robertsundstrom/SystemJS-Node-Starter-Template.git